tomhendra/courses/11-master-the-coding-interview/README.md

   - How does the company deal with mistakes?
   - What they wish someone had told them when they had just started their job at the company.
 - All genuine questions, targeted at the interviewer, to create a better bond with the interviewer, and show you are human.

+### Secret weapon

+- Never give up if things don't go perfectly.
+- You are not competing against a 100% test score.
+- There are ways you can increase your odds and still stand out even if didn't ace everything.
+- There are tonne of great programmers but amongst them are some common problems.
+If you can avoid these problems you can stand out as a developer.
+- Try and work these into conversation to stand out.
+  - Simplicity over complexity: Demonstrate that you value readability and maintainability over complex solutions that not everyone on the team may understand.
+Give an example where you focused on readable code rather than trying to impress with a complex solution, because you understand that code needs to be readable and maintainable by team members long after you have written it.
+  - Premature optimization is the root of all evil: You have to work within your limited time.
+Demonstrate you understand the value of time, resources and money, and how you are able to work on things that matter like performance without getting too obsessed about it.
+  - Focus on overall goal, not myopic: Myopic means very narrowly focused, all you care about is the specific problem you are working on.
+If a client needs a product out of the door in a week, the focus should be on meeting the deadline and keeping the client happy.
+You can always refactor code later.
+  - No complaining about the client/code/co-workers/etc: Creates a toxic environment in the workplace.
+Nobody wants to work with a complainer who creates negative energy.
+  - No ego: When receiving feedback take it well.
+Be the type of coder that likes constructive criticism, and understand there is no ego, we work as a team, and the overall goal of the project/company is what matters.